chees-e/DiscordHackWeek/README.md

 # DiscordHackWeek

-I just started writing it so it's not done at all Right now I have the baisc sctructures and command ideas

-A Discord bot made for Discord hack week.
-By Pineappl#5374
+This is a Discord bot made for Discord hack week.
+By Pineappl#5374.